mdolab/OpenAeroStruct/doc/tutorials/matlab.rst

   pyversion <path-to-code>/OpenAeroStruct/venv/bin/python

-**3. Add the OpenAeroStruct directory to the PYTHONPATH.**
+| **3.
+Add the OpenAeroStruct directory to the PYTHONPATH.**

-You can add a check if OpenAeroStruct is on your PYTHONPATH and add it if it isn't with the statements:
+| Check if OpenAeroStruct is on your PYTHONPATH and add it if it isn't with the statements:

 .. code-block:: matlab